 Structured Training for Online Teaching (STOT)

 Structured Training for Online Teaching (STOT) is offered by the San Mateo County Community College District for the district's faculty (full-time or part-time).
-Faculty who are interested in learning about techniques for teaching online, the use of our course management system, and exchanging ideas and tips are welcome to participate.
+Faculty interested in learning to teach online using our course management system, and interested in exchanging ideas and tips for more effective online pedagogy are welcome to participate.
 STOT Classes are arranged by the STOT Taskforce, a subcommittee of DEAC, with the assistance of the senate.
 Training is sponsored by the Office of Vice Chancellor, Educational Services and Planning and coordinated by the District Distance Education Coordinator.
-Participating faculty must apply through their dean's office.
+Faculty interested in attending STOT must apply through their campus Professional Development Chair and notify their dean.
 Faculty who complete the program receive a stipend.

-Announcement STOT I: The STOT I Class of 2010 graduated with a graduation rate of 96% (22 out of 23).
+Announcement STOT I: The STOT I Class of 2013 graduated 100% of its class (21 out of 21).
 All graduating faculty received a signed congratulatory certificate from Chancellor Ron Galatolo, a stipend, and a congratulation letter from Tania Beliz and Jing Luan, DEAC Co-chairs.
-Jing visited with the faculty on the last day of STOT I and found the faculty to be very engaged, even though they had just travelled to class on a day with the worst weather conditions imaginable.
+STOT I instructors found STOT faculty attendees to be very engaged throughout the six sessions and STOT attendees noted that they were very happy with the training, and requested more.
 DEAC commended Pete Bruni, District Distance Education Coordinator, for doing a terrific job coordinating the training.

 Announcement STOT II: Faculty applying for participation in STOT lI must have completed STOT I, and must be actively seeking to teach online, or must have been teaching fully online classes at least three consecutive semesters using WebAccess/Moodle.

 * Prior STOT II graduates who have not already taken the revamped

 STOT Program Graduates: